 PCOS causes major skin related disorders in women.
-These skin problems originate when cysts start to develop in excessive number, which makes the ovaries unable to produce hormones in normal levels.
+These various skin problems in PCOS originate when cysts start to develop in excessive number, which makes the ovaries unable to produce hormones in normal levels.
 Thus, skin problems are the outcome of hormonal imbalance.
-This hormonal imbalance has huge effect on other parts of the body also and skin is one of the targets of hormonal imbalance.
+This hormonal imbalance a has huge effect on other parts of the body also and skin is one of the targets of hormonal imbalance.

 The skin problems in PCOS include:

 - Acne or oily skin

 - Hirsutism (Excess body hair including the chest, stomach and back)

 These skin issues lead to depression and lack of confidence in young females.
 This makes the urgent requirement for the treatment of PCOS to tackle the outcomes as early as possible.
 But the treatment can only be conducted when the detail of these skin issues is known.

 Acne on oily skin is large, red and deep breakouts on the skin.
 They are primarily the result of hormonal disorders caused by androgens (male hormones).
 Women with PCOS have a hormonal imbalance that causes an overproduction of the male hormones (testosterone).
 This causes the sebaceous glands to enlarge and produce more sebum.
 The excess amount of sebum makes the skin oily and prone to pimples or acne cause skin problems in PCOS.